mjziebarth/REHEATFUNQ/README.md

   anomaly dimension is included in the treatment of the minimum distance criterion by Monte-Carlo sampling.
 The parameter `n_bootstrap` allows to control the maximum number of Monte-Carlo samples that are generated.
-- Added an internally used piecewise barycentric Lagrange interpolator class
+- Added an internally used piecewise barycentric Lagrange interpolator (BLI) class
 - Added use of `shgofast` Python module for increased performance in SHGO.
 - Add notebook `A13-Gamma-Landscape.ipynb` that implements the point-of-interest (POI) sampling toy model.
+- Allow switching of PDF backend (explicit / BLI / Simpson).
+- Added CITATION.cff.
+- Added optional naive MPMath implementation of the posterior for crosschecking purposes.
+- Check whether heat flow anomaly posterior is normalizeable.
+- Added facility to query internal state of `HeatFlowAnomalyPosterior`.
+- Add a function to compute the $P_{H,\mathrm{max}}$ possible throughout all permutations.
+- Added function `determine_restricted_samples` to determine fully (if possible) or approximate stochastically the set of permutations according to the $d_\mathrm{min}$ criterion.
+- Sped up evaluations of the `HeatFlowAnomalyPosterior` PDF & CDF(s) by means of interpolation (BLI), parallization, and removal of redundant computations (see 463319c5ff981a22ec80a0b8d8595ca7d8b70f53 for a complete list)

 #### Changed
 - Change likelihood in `HeatFlowPredictive` and `HeatFlowAnomalyPosterior`